 Proposer queried this point as they felt that a DSU doesn’t have an explicit MEC.
 MO Member questioned how the correct split in MEC between different units could be guaranteed if it was not reduced and transferred.
 Chair asked for clarification regarding the sharing of MEC.
 MO Member stated that as it currently stands the connection agreement doesn’t allow for the sharing of MEC.
 Supplier Member asked if a worked example could be given to explain in more detail.
 DSU Member explained that the rationale was that capacity (from house load) from large units could be utilised to reduce Demand requirements.
 The question was raised if there is an increase of output to the site then why not trade through the existing site.
 DSU Member advised that Demand Assets may have a run time of two hours and two sets of technical offer data cannot be submitted.

 Chair and Generator Member expressed the concern that this proposal related more to a metering issue.
-SO Alternate advised that metering and sub metering is an issue that has been raised with the TSO.
-There is an uninstructed balance issue and it is unclear how this could be addressed.
+SO Alternate advised that metering and sub metering is an issue that has been raised within the TSO.
+There is an Uninstructed Imbalance issue and it is unclear how this could be addressed.
 Generator Member advised that he was in agreement with the Chair and felt that this was also a metering issue.
 It was of great importance to large generators how a site can be carved out of large generation units.
 The SO alternate raised the point that the TSOs had received multiple queries in relation to various potential DSU arrangements.
-The SO alternate highlighted that the TSO’s DS3 Innovation team had organised a Demand Side Management (DSM) Forum to discuss issues affecting small and large scale demand side stakeholders. on an all island basis.
+The SO alternate highlighted that the TSO’s DS3 Innovation team had organised a Demand Side Management (DSM) Forum to discuss issues affecting small and large scale demand side stakeholders on an all island basis.
 The SO alternate recommended that this modification be raised at this forum in order to discuss the potential issues, such as testing, grid code, metering etc in a holistic manner with all relevant stakeholders including the TSO, DSO, DNO, SEMO and industry.
-SO Alternate advised that this DSM Forum has been set up the first meeting was taking place on 25th October.
+SO Alternate advised that this DSM Forum has been set up and the first meeting was taking place on 25th October.
 Secretariat asked if the details of the event could be forwarded to the Secretariat to then forward to the Committee.

 Generator Member questioned if there were parallels between this issue and the connection points issued being looked at through the generator connection liaison group.
 DSU Member stated that there was no reallocation of MEC.
 DSU Member explained that he had been to progress this Modifications Proposal in order to progress the TSO discussion.

 Supplier Member queried if this issue has been looked at in I-SEM Trading & Settlement Code.
 MO Member advised that there were transitional arrangements to be discussed under AOB that would clarify some of the difficulties around implementing a proposal that could have implications for the T&SC that will be consulted on for I-SEM.
-It was advised that consultation will start on in early November 2016 but new Modifications should from now on refer to both Part A (current T&SC) and Part B (T&SC for post I-SEM go live).
-MO Member advised the Generator Member advised that the Grid Code did not allow this and they explained the hierarchy of the various codes with the Grid Code taking precedence.
+It was advised that consultation will start in early November 2016 but new Modifications should from now on refer to both Part A (current T&SC) and Part B (T&SC for post I-SEM go live).
+MO Member advised the Generator Member that the Grid Code did not currently allow this and they explained the hierarchy of the various codes with the Grid Code taking precedence.
 It was queried if this could be done as a single unit and location.
 Concerns were raised of a possible TOD issue.